Srirama Chandra Bhanja Medical College and Hospital: Academics

-SCB Medical College provides degree courses for MBBS, MD, MS, DM, MCh and various diploma courses.
 The intakes for MBBS course and the postgraduate courses are 250 and 150 respectively.
-A dental wing in the college campus imparts B.D.S. degrees.
-At present this college extends facility for postgraduate training in all the 21 broad specialties.
+A dental wing teaches for B.D.S. degrees.
+At present this college extends facility for postgraduate training in the 21 broad specialties.

 The college offers the four-and-a-half-year M.B.B.S. course with a one-year compulsory rotating internship in affiliated hospitals.
-There are 250 seats, all of which are filled through a single window all India medical test known as NEET-UG.
-Out of these 250 seats, 85% seats are reserved for state quota and rest 15% are for All India Quota(AIQ).
+There are 250 places, which are filled through a single window all India medical test known as NEET-UG.
+Of the 250 places, 85% are reserved for state quota and rest 15% are for All India Quota (AIQ).
 Admission in this course is extremely competitive.